-Note: These figures are only net price estimates based on available information from College Raptor, are not verified by the University of Toledo, and may be inaccurate.
+Note: These figures are only net price estimates based on available information from Southern Adventist University, and may be inaccurate.
 We encourage you to consider results from each school's Net Price Calculator and/or your actual financial aid offers and cost at schools you are considering before finalizing your college decision.